Abdullah Quilliam: Conversion to Islam

 He travelled extensively and received many honours from the leaders of the Islamic world.
 Abdul Hamid II, the 26th Ottoman Caliph, granted Quilliam the title of Shaykh al-Islām for the British Isles.
 The Emir of Afghanistan recognised him as the Sheikh of Muslims in Britain and he was appointed as Persian Vice Consul in Liverpool by the Shah.
 He had contact with English-speaking West African Muslims and toured the region's coastal cities on his way to Lagos to attend the consecration of the Shitta Bey Mosque in 1894.

-Quilliam's work in Liverpool stopped when he left England in 1908 in advance of being struck off the Roll of Solicitors for unprofessional conduct as a solicitor.
-His son swiftly disposed of the property that had been used as a mosque and Islamic centre.
+Quilliam's work in Liverpool stopped when he fled to Turkey in 1908 in advance of being struck off the Roll of Solicitors for unprofessional conduct as a solicitor, fabricating details to make a divorce legally enforceable.
+The Muslim community, which believed in contractual divorce, felt Quilliam's conduct was not offensive.
+Regardless, in his absence, his son swiftly disposed of the property that had been used as a mosque and Islamic centre.
 Without Quilliam's influence and funding, the Muslim community in Liverpool dispersed.

+He returned to England around 1910 and legally married his second wife, legitimizing their children.
+Going by the name Henri Mustapha de Léon, he founded a magazine, The Philomath, in 1913, then another, The Physiologist, which ran concurrently beginning in 1917.
+The Muslim community seems to have been aware of his former identity, and he frequently spoke at meetings of his British Muslim Society.
+He spent most of his twilight years at Onchan on the Isle of Man, where unlikely rumors of keeping a harem swirled around him.